Social Security Disability Lawyers Discuss Benefits For Mental Health Conditions

 Over the last several decades, there has been a massive influx in the number of claims seeking benefits from the Social Security Administration due to disabling mental health conditions.
 This increase in the number of individuals claiming their mental health prevents them from working has led to these particular disabilities becoming one of the most common types of conditions listed on claims today.

-There are hundreds of mental health conditions that can qualify an individual for Social Security Disability Benefits.
+Hundreds of mental health conditions can qualify an individual for Social Security Disability benefits.
 Some of the most common conditions include:

 • Intellectual Disabilities